eBay/ebayui-core/src/components/ebay-carousel/README.md

 This component will bundle different resources depending on Lasso flags provided by your application.
 Use `touch` for touch devices, and `no-touch` for non-touch devices.
 Without flags, `no-touch` is assumed.
-Currently, the `touch` carousel with type="continuous" will use native scrolling, which has more limited functionality.

 [//]: # (TODO: `touch` should ideally be default, but currently the js behavior doesn't execute with native scrolling)

+Note: The `touch` carousel with type="continuous" will use native scrolling.
+This behavior is used instead of our controlled movement, so some functionality is limited.
+In this case, the carousel will not respond to `index` changes, and will not emit events.

 ## ebay-carousel Attributes
 Name | Type | Stateful | Description